Crossroads of Empires: Archaeological Treasures of Cyprus Tour

 Overnight: Paphos

 After breakfast at our hotel, it’s time to leave the southern coast of Cyprus and head into the mountains.
-We journey to the village of Kalopanyiotis, high in the Troodos Mountains, and check into our Small Luxury Hotels of the World mountain lodge.
+We journey to the village of Kalopanayiotis, high in the Troodos Mountains, and check into our Small Luxury Hotels of the World mountain lodge.

 After lunch, we take a tour of the village of Kalopanayiotis, which includes a visit to Agios Ioannis Lampadistra Monastery (Saint John Lampadistis Monastery), one of the monasteries included in the UNESCO World Heritage listing of the Painted Churches of the Troodos Mountains.